w3f/educhain/docs/collator.md

 A collator could also hold the role of an RPC node, which may be fine for testing, but is not ideal for production.
 Ideally, one would have a set of dedicated collators (often acting as bootnodes), and a set of RPC nodes *separately*.

-> **In production, it is recommended to setup your collators and RPCs on separate machines with proper load balancing and security.
-However for testing, it is entirely possible to allow for a single collator to also provide RPC capabilities.**
+> **In production, it is recommended to set up your collators and RPCs on separate machines with proper load balancing and security.
+For testing, it is entirely possible to allow for a single collator to also provide RPC capabilities.**

 If you wish to test an IP-only setup, then either Polkadot JS or the [Substrate frontend template](https://github.com/substrate-developer-hub/substrate-front-end-template) can be run locally, allowing insecure connections to be accessed.